drpetersonfernandes/SimpleZipDrive/ReadMe.md

 **2. Drag-and-Drop (Automatic Mount Point):**

-*   Simply drag your `.zip` file from Windows Explorer and drop it onto the `SimpleZipDrive.exe` icon.
+*   Drag your `.zip` file from Windows Explorer and drop it onto the `SimpleZipDrive.exe` icon.
 *   The application will attempt to mount the ZIP file automatically.
 It will first try to use drive letter `M:\`.
 If `M:\` is unavailable, it will try `N:\`, then `O:\`, `P:\`, and finally `Q:\`.
 *   If a mount is successful, the console window will remain open, showing the active mount.
 *   If all preferred drive letters (M-Q) are unavailable or an error occurs, the console window will remain open displaying the error messages.